unsaved/eslint-plugin-sn/doc/README.md

       sys_variable_value.value atf_rsss_script-global, atf_rsss_script-es5, atf_rsss_script-es12
 [^k]: sys_variable_value alts refactored.
 Variants now shorter, consistent, general and extensible.
 N.b. s* means server-side script, segment "sin" means server-side ATF input field, sss means run-server-side-script ATF input field.
 [^l]: cert_audit table added with minor version 3.17.
+[^m]: This script type does not work as of 2026-01-07 with ES12 mode due to PRB1971520.
+      N.b. this system will allow you to use this alt for checking (so that if you get some fix for the PRB), but OOTB now the scripts will not execute on the platform.
+[^n]: Alt global-es12 added with minor version 3.19.

 The 8 alt variants for the sys_ui_action script are necessary to support the different JavaScript requirements depending on combination of settings:  Action name, Isolate script, Client.